Taipei Arena: Taipei Arena Sky Screen

 Taipei Arena Sky Screen was constructed in December 2006, on the outer glass wall of Taipei Arena.

 It was the world's largest LED display at that time.

 The screen is a long arc type outdoor dynamic display, featuring a built in light sensor that enables LED to adjust its own brightness according to ambient lighting.
 It was built by Optotech and currently operated by Nova Media.
 It is on 24 hours a day and 365 days a year, displaying mainly corporate advertisements, live coverage and visual creativity supplemented content.

 The screen also engages its audience though cross-screen interactive events and applications.

 Events

 Since opening in 2005, the arena has held more art and cultural activities (such as live concerts) than sporting events, which it was originally designed and built for.
-These have included Disney on Ice, Cirque du Soleil, and Cats (musical).
+These have included Disney on Ice, Cirque du Soleil, and Cats.

 International Artists in the table below are highlighted in light blue.